-Sussex is very often mentioned in the Domesday Book and a lot of towns and villages are recorded in it.
-So it is a source of great value for historians who are searching to discover more about Sussex towards the end of the 11th century after the Battle of Hastings in 1066.
+The county of Sussex is regularly mentioned in the Domesday Book, with many of its towns and villages recorded in the important survey.
+As a result, the book has become a great source for historians hoping to learn more about Sussex after the Battle of Hastings in 1066.

-The Domesday book features a lot of information though there are three sections in particular which provide a good idea of what occurred in Sussex - how much a village or town was worth before and during 1066, and how much it was worth in 1085 to 1086.
+There is a great deal of information in the Domesday book but three sections are particularly enlightening when it comes to exploring early life in Sussex - how much each village and town was worth before and during 1066, and how much they were worth in 1085 to 1086.

 |Name of manor||Value before 1066||Value at 1066||Value in 1085/86|